 You don’t have to be an expert in metal plates to know which material you need.

-This guide will walk you through the basics of the three most popular materials nameplate manufacturers offer so you can figure out the best decision for your application.
+This guide will walk you through the basics of the three most popular name plate materials: aluminum, stainless steel, and brass.

 Aluminum is an all-around useful metal.
 From soda cans to aircraft parts, aluminum does it all.
 High durability and lightweight make it a great option for many applications.
 This holds true for metal tag usage as well.
 Due to its outstanding versatility, aluminum is one of the best choices for metal tag materials.